 Once again Terry Nation gives them a great detailed backstory, and fills their world full of strange creatures from the city to the mysterious giant hostile roots that live in the waters and caves of the planet.

 The design for the Exxilons and their voices are creepy too, particularly when they first capture Sarah.

 The city itself meanwhile is a very interesting concept and the sets are magnificent.
 I was always scared as a boy at the way the previous Exxilons who had tried to make their way through the city’s corpses were just left to rot in there.

 Imagine being one of the Exxilons who failed the first intelligence test and seeing the corpses of all the others around you, knowing that you’d just be left to rot in here forever.
-When the Doctor says “we will just add to these decorations” was always quite creepy.

 There’s a really effective moment when the Doctor and Bellal make their way to the centre of the city, and the Exxilon who was previously seemingly in control and monitoring their tests melts into nothing.

 Its never really explained what he was, but I always thought he was a previous Exxilon who had made his way into the city, possibly hundreds of years ago, only to be ensnared by the zombies who then rigged him up to its brain, making him a part of it, and making use of his intelligence (which would explain why it has tests in the first place.)

 As soon as the Doctor and Bellal arrive, then it has no further use for him and he just is disposed of.
 Had it not been ironically for the Daleks timely intervention, then the Doctor and Bellal would have been suffered the same fate.